scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDBServerOnAKS.md

 * [Set up a database for Scalar DB/Scalar DL deployment in Azure](./SetupDatabaseForAzure.md) // TODO: Update existing document

 ## Step 3.
-Create AKS Cluster
+Create an AKS cluster

-Create AKS Cluster for the deployment of Scalar DB Server.
+Create an AKS cluster for the deployment of Scalar DB Server.
 Please refer to the following document for more details.

-* [Create AKS Cluster for Scalar Products]() // TODO: Create a new document
+* [Create an AKS cluster for Scalar Products]() // TODO: Create a new document

 ## Step 4.
-Create bastion server
+Create a bastion server

 For executing some tools to deploy and manage Scalar DB Server on AKS, you need to prepare a bastion server in the same VNet of the AKS Cluster you created in **Step 3**.
 Please refer to the following document for more details.